city_hall

 Contact: Transportation

-The Reconnecting Chinatown project has four (4) major components.
+The Reconnecting Chinatown project has four (4) major components:

-• Reach concept design stage for parcel 21 (bound by Marginal Rd, Washington Street, Herald Street, and Shawmut Avenue)
+• Reach concept design stage for parcel 21 (bound by Marginal Rd, Washington Street, Herald Street, and Shawmut Avenue).

-• Establish design guidelines for parcel 19 (bound by Marginal Rd, Tremont Street, and Arlington Street), parcel 20 (bound by Marginal Rd, Tremont Street, Herald Street, and Shawmut Avenue), and parcel 22 (bound by Marginal Rd, Washington Street, Herald Street, and Harrison Ave.)
+• Establish design guidelines for parcel 19 (bound by Marginal Rd, Tremont Street, and Arlington Street), parcel 20 (bound by Marginal Rd, Tremont Street, Herald Street, and Shawmut Avenue), and parcel 22 (bound by Marginal Rd, Washington Street, Herald Street, and Harrison Ave).

-• Examine the feasibility of decking over parcels 19, 20, 21, and 22
+• Examine the engineering and financial feasibility of decking over parcels 19, 20, 21, and 22.

 1. Be attentive to the needs of the community